Arctic lemming: Environment

 During the winter, Arctic lemmings make nests in order to help maintain thermoregulation, maintaining their young, and aids in their survival against predators.
-One of their predators is the Arctic Fox and they would find that it difficult to hunt lemmings because they would burrow themselves deep within the snow.
+One of their predators is the Arctic fox and they would find that it is difficult to hunt lemmings because they would burrow themselves deep within the snow.
 The fox would then have to dig through the snow in order to reach them.
-Unfortunately, when snow is scarce and there isn't much for the lemmings to make a nest or burrow in, there would be periodic disappearances of lemmings because of hunting by other predators and their inability to protect themselves.
+When snow is scarce and there isn't much for the lemmings to make a nest or burrow in, there are periodic disappearances of lemmings because of hunting by other predators and their inability to protect themselves.